Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.9.4 =
+* Tested on WP 4.0 beta.
+* Added a Serbo-Croatian translation.
+* Added a Slovakian translation.
+* Replaced the old Japanese translation with a new and more up-to-date version from a different translator.
+* Updated Dutch, German, Polish, Hebrew and other translations.
+* Fixed a notice about undefined index "status_text".
+* Fixed a "doing it wrong" warning related to screen options.
+* Fixed spurious false positives on links copied from Word or similar editors.
+* Fixed view switcher appearance in WP 4.0.
+* Replaced the deprecated like_esc() function with $wpdb->esc_like() where available.
+* Fixed plaintext URLs not being detected if they're the very first thing in a post.
+* Fixed a bug that caused quotes and other special characters in the broken link CSS and removed link CSS fields to be auto-escaped with a slash, potentially breaking the CSS.
+* Fixed a bug that caused the "check custom fields" feature work inconsistently or not at all on custom post types.
+* Fixed duplicate custom field links showing up when the user creates a revision with different field values.
+* Fixed a specific type of false positive where some links would get flagged as "Unknown Error" and the log message would be "Empty reply from server".
+* Fixed a bug where only the first enabled post type would be resynchronized during plugin activation.
+* Added more logging.
+* Removed Megavideo and MegaUpload modules.
+These sites no longer exist.

 = 1.9.3 =
 * Tested on WP 3.8.1 and WP 3.9-beta2.